Things we make at Excelsior Press Restoration Workshop

 A friend saw this in an old printing supplies catalog and showed up in the shop one day - quite a few years ago - with this one.

 I asked him to make more for me to sell.
 He did, but he also soon tired of the project, so I began to make them myself using dark brown Ipe wood.
 They last for ever and are really, really handy.
 Since the stick is held at a slant, type in the stick does not fall over.
 We use them all over the shop and everyone who has one seems to like using them quite a bit.

 You can too, if you'd like - Item # CSH - $16 ea.

 Yes, after many years considering this, we are about to embark on a new project - making Hamilton/Thompson - style type cases.
 We're not ready to tackle the California Job case, but we are already in the process of making 12x12" Kelsey-style "Hobby Cases" and 2/3-sized Hamilton-replica Double Caps Cases.

 We are already working on restoring a Hamilton City Stand and will be using the same tools in the shop - and fresh Poplar wood to make type cases - as well as short, modular 3-5 type case racks based on what we have learned while restoring this one.

 ...
 AND MORE TO COME

-These items can all be purchased through links on our Fundraising Page
+These items will soon be available for purchase through links on our Fundraising Page